(for veterinary information only)

 Fentanyl is a narcotic, a member of the same group of drugs to which opium and morphine belong.

-Most of us are familiar with at least some of the opiate effects: pain relief, drowsiness, euphoria, addictiveness, diarrhea control, respiratory depression, hallucinations etc. The opiate drugs bind to different types of opiate receptors throughout the nervous system.
-Different types of opiate receptors are responsible for creating different narcotic effects.
+Most of us are familiar with at least some of the opiate effects: pain relief, drowsiness, euphoria, addictiveness, diarrhea control, respiratory depression, hallucinations etc. There are opiate receptors of various types throughout the nervous system.
+Stimulation of different receptors produce different opiate effects.
+In this way, certain opiate drugs can achieve different effects from other opiate drugs.
 The “mu” receptor is responsible for the narcotic effects of euphoria, strong pain relief, addiction, and respiratory depression.
 There are also “kappa,” "delta," and “sigma” receptors with other effects such as pupil constriction and hallucinations.
 In seeking to relieve pain, we want to select a strong mu receptor stimulant without stimulating the other receptors.

 Fentanyl binds only the mu receptor and does so approximately 75 to 100 times stronger than morphine, making it an excellent choice for pain relief.
 It reaches its peak blood level in 3 to 6 hours in cats but may require a full 12 hours in dogs to reach its full effect.
 After removal, fentanyl blood levels drop to zero within 24 hours.
-Patches last at least 4 days in pets as does a dose of the newer Recuvyra™ topical product.
+Patches last at least 3-4 days for dogs and 5 days or so for cats

 Occasionally, a pet reacts to the adhesive on the back of the patch.
 Such skin reactions should resolve with patch removal and application of a topical cortisone product.